K: A History of Baseball in Ten Pitches

-K: A History of Baseball in Ten Pitches is a 2019 book by The New York Times sportswriter Tyler Kepner that examines the history of baseball.
+K: A History of Baseball in Ten Pitches is a 2019 book by The New York Times sportswriter Tyler Kepner that examines the history of baseball through an examination of ten pitches widely used throughout the game's history.

 Synopsis

-The book recounts the history of baseball through anecdotes about iconic pitches and interviews with pitchers such as Steve Carlton, J. R. Richard and Bob Gibson and Nolan Ryan.
+The book recounts the history of baseball through anecdotes about iconic pitches and interviews with pitchers such as Hall of Famers Steve Carlton, Bob Gibson and Nolan Ryan, as well as pitchers like Jamie Moyer and J.R.
+Richard.
 It also describes the mechanics of pitching, and its centrality to the game of baseball.